dev-chenxing/mwse-modding-tutorial/docs/5_metadata.md

 ## Metadata File

-A metadata file is a file that primarily used for checking dependencies.
+A metadata file is a file that is primarily used for checking dependencies.
 Dependency Manager is a MWSE feature added in Feburary 2023.
-Modders all strongly recommended to add a metadata file for their mods so users would get a warning if any required files are missing.
+Modders are strongly recommended to add a metadata file for their mods so users would get a warning if any required files are missing.

 To add a metadata file for your mod, in your `\Data Files` diretory, create a file with name that ends with `-metadata.toml`.
 Our mod is called `"Craftable Bandage"`, so I'll name it `Craftable Bandage-metadata.toml`.